 - Area of work.
 Each location offers work that revolves around community needs, like women’s empowerment or microfinance.

 - Partner organization.
 GESI works with five partners, who each approach development a specific way.
 One of the partner models might resonate with you.

 - Language ability.
-One year of college-level Spanish or the equivalent is required for Bolivia, Costa Rica, and Guatemala.
+One year of college-level Spanish or the equivalent is required for locations in Latin America.
 The other locations have no language requirement.

+Students should apply for a specific GESI site and meet with the GESI adviser for that location for a program interview.
 During the interview, a GESI staff member will ask questions to learn about your strengths, what is important to you, and why you are interested in the GESI program.
-This, along with your preference for a particular site, major, language ability, organizational involvement, and areas of interest help GESI staff place students in a location.
-In addition to student strengths and interests, GESI staff considers the preferences and needs of each community when placing students in country locations.
+This, along with your preference for a particular site, major, language ability, organizational involvement, and areas of interest all help to inform your internship assignment.

-Where do I find detailed information about my GESI site?
+Where do I find detailed information about a specific GESI site?

-Our GESI program pages help provide more specific information.
-Refer to your country-specific pre-departure packet for detailed site information, including a recommended packing list.
+Our GESI program pages (GLObal Gateway program brochures) provide more specific information about each program location.
+Refer to the forthcoming country-specific pre-departure packet for detailed site information, including a recommended packing list.